| Documentation | Home |

 - Abramoff, M.D., Magalhaes, P.J., Ram, S.J.
 "Image Processing with ImageJ".
 Biophotonics International, volume 11, issue 7, pp. 36-42, 2004.
 (This article is available as a PDF.)

 How can I report a bug?
-Send bug reports to wsr at nih.gov.
+Report bugs on the Image mailing list or on the image.sc forum.
 Include the following information:

-Before sending a bug report, upgrade to the latest version of ImageJ and try to reproduce the bug on more than one machine.
+Before sending a bug report, use the Help>Update ImageJ command to upgrade to the latest version of ImageJ, and try to reproduce the bug on more than one machine.

 - ImageJ version